lillabbbbbb/lillabbbbbb/README.md

 <h3 align="left">I'm Lilla, an ambitious and energetic software student</h3>

-- 🌱 I’m currently learning **Rust and JS frameworks**.
+- 🌱 I’m currently learning **Rust and .js frameworks**.
 Because web development rocks.

 - 💬 Ask me about **Java**.
 You will not regret it!